erebboah/bulk_atac_pipeline/README.md

 This screenshot shows the 4 C2C12 myoblast bulk ATAC samples at the Myod1 locus, a myogenic transcription factor we expect to be expressed in these cells.
 One replicate `C2C12_MB_IR1` looks like it has slightly less signal at the promoter than the other 3 reps.

 ![myod1](https://github.com/erebboah/bulk_atac_pipeline/blob/main/figures/myod1_atac.png?raw=true)

+## GREAT annotation
+To see what genes are highly accessible, I uploaded the final merged peak set to [GREAT](http://great.stanford.edu/public/html/), which is another tool to annotate peaks, as well as does a ontology analysis of the genes....

+## Future directions
+As we add more samples, especially of differentiated cells, we can perform differential accessibility testing between samples using our counts matrix.

+With enough ATAC-seq samples, we can perform interesting analyses such as transcription factor footprinting and motif enrichment analysis.